Gower

 Llangennith

 The north end of Rhossili, a world class sandy beach.
-Much quiter than the Rhossili end.
+Much quieter than the Rhossili end.

-Large Caravan park / camp site with a cafe in the dunes.
-Pub in the village, and Llangennith Down (500 feet high grassy hill) behind it
+Llangennith village (pub, church) leads down to a large Caravan park / camp site with a cafe in the dunes.
+Llangennith Down (500 feet high grassy hill) is behind the beach.

 The beach is so large that even on a sunny Bank Holiday you can find a quiet spot.